 20+ Basic Korean Swear Words You Should Know

 Are you curious about how to express your feelings using Korean swear words?
-Beyond the commonly known 씨발 (Ssi-Bal), there are many ways to swear in Korean.
-Let’s dive into some basic bad words in Korean.
+Beyond the commonly known Ssi-Bal (씨발), there are many ways to swear in Korean.
+So, let’s dive into some basic bad words.
+I know it’s not a nice thing, but we want to explore the real Korean world!

 What Are The Most Common Korean Swear Words?

-Swearing or 욕/辱 (yok, insults, or swearing) in Korean is something that you are probably familiar with if you watch a lot of Korean dramas
+As we said, swearing, or yok (욕/辱) in Korean, is something that you’re probably familiar with if you watch a lot of Korean dramas.

 It often has a negative meaning because of the following reasons: